 Who would have guessed that the largest rose tree in the world resides in the barren desert of Tombstone, Arizona?

-The best time to visit is in the spring when it blooms for about 6 weeks between March and April.
+Spring is the best time to visit when the rose tree blooms for about 6 weeks between March and April.

 Many historic buildings are scattered around Tombstone and are not just confined to Allen Street.